On the Control of Fork-Join Networks: Simulation

 In this section, we present the results of the simulation experiments.
 We assume that $h_b=1$ in all experiments and consider various $h_a$ values such that $h_a\geq h_b$.
 In each experiment, we use the same $h_a$ value at all instances.

-Let $\mP$ denote the set of the control policies that we consider and $Q_k^{p,j}(i)$ denote the average length of buffer $k$, $k\in\mK$ in replication $j$, $j\in\{1,2,\ldots,30\}$ with respect to policy $p$, $p\in\mP$ at instance $i$, $i\in\{1,2,\ldots,36\}$.
+Let $\mP$ denote the set of the five control policies that we consider in the simulation experiments and $Q_k^{p,j}(i)$ denote the average length of buffer $k$, $k\in\mK$ in replication $j$, $j\in\{1,2,\ldots,30\}$ with respect to policy $p$, $p\in\mP$ at instance $i$, $i\in\{1,2,\ldots,36\}$.
 Then, $\ol{Q}_k^p(i):= (1/30) \sum_{j=1}^{30} Q_k^{p,j}(i)$ is the average length of buffer $k$ corresponding to policy $p$ at instance $i$.
 Note that, we have proved the asymptotic optimality of the proposed policy with respect to the objectives \eqref{obj_1}, \eqref{obj_2}, and \eqref{obj_5} but not with respect to the average cost objective \eqref{obj_3} (cf. Remark \ref{obj_optimality}).
-Still, our results suggest that our proposed policy performs well with respect to \eqref{obj_3}, and \eqref{obj_3} is a natural objective to consider in simulation experiments.
-Hence, we use \eqref{obj_3}.
-Recalling the equality \eqref{balance_eq}, we need only compute $J_p(i) := h_a\big(\ol{Q}_3^p(i)+\ol{Q}_7^p(i)\big)+h_b\big(\ol{Q}_6^p(i)+\ol{Q}_{10}^p(i)\big)$, which is the average total holding cost in the buffers 3, 6, 7, and 10 per unit time corresponding to policy $p$ at instance $i$.
+Still, our results suggest that our proposed policy performs well with respect to \eqref{obj_3}, which is a natural objective to consider in simulation experiments.
+Hence, we use the objective \eqref{obj_3}.
+Recalling the equality \eqref{balance_eq}, we only need to compute $J_p(i) := h_a\big(\ol{Q}_3^p(i)+\ol{Q}_7^p(i)\big)+h_b\big(\ol{Q}_6^p(i)+\ol{Q}_{10}^p(i)\big)$, which is the average total holding cost in buffers 3, 6, 7, and 10 per unit time corresponding to policy $p$ at instance $i$.
 Let $L(i):=\min_{p\in\mP} J_p(i)$ denote the lowest average cost among the policies in $\mP$ at instance $i$.